 You will find all the ingredients of corporate behaviour.
 Despite having the best team you can ever dream of, the teams focus on their own agendas.
-If your team members have different objectives, ego, lack of trust … It only leads to internal fights.
+If your team members have different objectives, egos, and lack of trust … It only leads to a lack of collaboration and internal fights.

 Blame is not for failure, it is for failing to help or ask for help,Jørgen Vig Knudstop

-First, let’s look at the leadership style of the 2 main characters before analyzing silos work and finally reviewing the solution.
+First, let’s look at the leadership style of the two main characters before analysing silos work and finally reviewing the solution to foster collaboration.

 Captain America – Democratic Style